 The Falls Road Public Baths gained notoriety on 16th April 1941 as the site of a temporary morgue following the Belfast Blitz.

-For the duration of the war, the baths, known as District B, was a fire watching centre.
+For the duration of the Second World War, the baths in District B was a fire watching centre.
 An attendance book lists the names of hundreds of men between the outbreak of war and 11th September 1944.
 Among those volunteering for ten hour Fire Prevention shifts were:

 - James Dowling